At Ruston Paving, nothing is more important than the safety of our employees and those we interact with while we are on the job.

 Top-Down and Bottom-Up Flow of Safety Ideas

-The goal of the Safety Committee is to continually promote and raise awareness for safety through discussion and outreach.
+The goal of the Safety Committee is to continually promote and raise awareness for construction safety management through discussion and outreach.
 Not to be confused with Toolbox Talks, the safety committee discusses and generates solutions for safety based on feedback from all aspects of our operation.

 The goal of safety reporting is to promote a sense of accountability within the workforce and to document safety concerns while organizing and establishing a plan of action to improve the overall safety program.
-The following are some of the reports that we utilize.
+The following are some of the tools that we utilize.